Whittington Castle: Legends

 One of the most prominent legends concerning Whittington Castle regards the Marian Chalice, thought by some to be the Holy Grail.
 According to this legend, Sir Fulk FitzWarin, the great grandson of Payne Peveril and one in the line of guardians of the Grail and King Arthur.
-A story from the 13th century states that the Grail was kept in a private chapel of the castle when Sir Foulke was there.
+A story from the 13th century states that the Grail was kept in a private chapel of the castle when Sir Fulk was there.
 The coat of arms of Fulk FitzWarin is hung above the castle archway.

 It is also claimed that the castle formed part of the lordship of a noble Welshman called Tudur Trefor or Tudor Trevor in both the Maelors (that is Maelor Saesneg and Maelor Gymraeg.
 Though his father Rhys Sais did hold the former, the rest seems to be an invention of Lewis Dwnn in 1846.